 Areas of counselling I deal with

-I charge £40 for a one-hour session, with a sliding scale available.
+Please contact me for rates.
 I offer a free initial no-obligation session.

 I have sessions available Monday to Saturday, including evenings.